Discover drops 6 benefits for shoppers, travelers

-Discover has ended five card benefits for shoppers and travelers that it said customers weren't using often.
+Discover has ended six card benefits for shoppers and travelers that it said customers weren't using often.

-The card network and fifth-largest card issuer (by balances) has cut the following benefits: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+The card network and fifth-largest card issuer (by balances) cut the following benefits in February 2018: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+Additionally, Discover will no longer offer price protection as of Oct.
+31, 2018.

 Discover cuts benefits

 - Purchase protection: Purchases made before Feb.
-28, 2018, will be covered; no claims can be made after July 13, 2018.
-Insures damaged or stolen purchases up to $500 for 90 days after purchase.
+28, 2018, were covered; no claims could be made after July 13, 2018.
+Insured damaged or stolen purchases up to $500 for 90 days after purchase.

 - Extended product warranty: Purchases made before Feb.
-28, 2018, will be covered.
-Covers additional year after original warranty expires, for eligible items with warranties 36 months or less.
+28, 2018, were covered.
+Covered additional year after original warranty expires, for eligible items with warranties 36 months or less.

-- Auto rental insurance: Coverage applies for auto rental purchases that post prior to Feb.
-28, 2018; no claims after May 29, 2018.
+- Auto rental insurance: Coverage applied for auto rental purchases that posted prior to Feb.
+28, 2018; no claims could be made after May 29, 2018.
 Secondary insurance for loss or damage up to $25,000.

-- Flight accident: Coverage applies for incidents that happened prior to Feb.
+- Flight accident: Coverage applied for incidents that happened prior to Feb.
 28, 2018.
 Travel accident coverage up to $500,000 when buying airline tickets.

 Discover is not the only card issuer that has cut back benefits for shoppers and travelers in recent years.
 Visa and Mastercard, for example, began slashing return assistance and guarantee perks in 2014.